 C..
 My take is that dispensationalists have worked out an interesting and detailed program, but I believe there will be two judgments at the second coming:

 1..
 One judgment will be for the unredeemed who will be judged based on various criteria, like rejecting God’s Son and their doing good or bad works (no. 5), and then they will receive degrees of punishment;

 2..
 The other judgment will be for the believers who will receive rewards for good works, and the bad or fruitless works will be burned off of them in an instant (see below for the Scriptures, like nos.
 IV and VII).

 3..
-Both judgments will happen at the same final judgment, but in different venues, so to speak.
+Both judgments will happen at the same final judgment, but in different categories or groupings, so to speak.

 IV..
 Who are to be judged?

 In Peter’s sermon in Acts 10:42, God through Christ will judge “the living and the dead.”
 This means that the dead who exist in the spirit-soul (or just soul), whether in hell or heaven, will be reunited with their decomposed bodies at the second coming and face final judgment.
 In other words, everyone human who lived around the globe, even though the NT authors did not know about people in Australia and North or South America, will be judged.
 God knew about them.